keiffster/program-y/README.md

 # Program-Y

 Program Y is a fully compliant AIML 2.0 chatbot framework written in Python 3.
 It includes an entire platform for building your own chat bots using Artificial Intelligence Markup Language, or AIML for short.
-For more information about Program-y, its features and its history then check out the [Background](./Background) page.
+For more information about Program-y, its features and its history then check out the Background page.

 ## New in 3.5
 Version 3.5 ships with new Google Client.
-[Google Client](./wiki/Client-Google).
 As well as supporting DialogFlow and hence Google Assistant, it also enables access to the wide range of clients that DialogFlow supports including Cortana, Alexa, Skype and Cisco intelligent agents